pypa/build/docs/tutorial/getting-started.rst

  Seeing which backend versions were used
 *****************************************

 build deletes the isolated environment after each build, so it does not leave the installed versions behind.
-To see them, build with ``-vv``:
+Instead it prints them as it goes:

 .. code-block:: console

-    $ python -m build --wheel -vv
+    $ python -m build --wheel
     ...
+    * Getting build dependencies for wheel...
+    * Installed build dependency versions:
+      - hatchling==1.30.1
     * Building wheel...
-      hatchling==1.27.0

 build prints each installed build dependency as ``name==version``.
 Keep this handy when reporting a problem to a backend's issue tracker, which usually asks for the exact version you built with.
 See :doc:`../how-to/troubleshooting`.